ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 harm than previously defined algorithms to flows sharing a common bottleneck.
-The measure of harm is not restricted to the equality of capacity, but ought also to consider metrics such as the latency introduced, or an increase in packet loss.
+The measure of harm is not restricted to the equality of capacity, but ought also to consider metrics such as the introduced latency, or an increase in packet loss.
 An evaluation must assess the potential to cause starvation, including assurance that a loss of all feedback (e.g., detected by expiry of a retransmission time out) results in backoff.